-- Criminal History: Eligibility for federal student aid may be restricted if you are currently incarcerated, have been convicted of a drug offense, or have been subjected to involuntary civil commitment after being incarcerated for a sexual offense.
+- Criminal History: Eligibility for federal student aid may be restricted if you are currently incarcerated, have been convicted of a drug offense, or are subject to involuntary civil commitment for a sexual offense.

-- Sworn Statements: You will be signing the FAFSA either as a paper document or through the use of an FSA ID, and attesting to the fact that you are not currently in default on a federal student loan and do not owe any refund on a federal grant that you previously received.
-You will also be stating that any federal student aid received will only be used for educational purposes.
+- Sworn Statements: You can sign the FAFSA either as a paper document or through the use of an FSA ID.
+You will be required to attest to the fact that you are not currently in default on a federal student loan and do not owe any refund on a federal grant that you previously received.
+The form will require you to state that any federal student aid received will only be used for educational purposes.